 Vallejo – Mobile Home Estates with Vallejo Fire Department & Travis AFB / Painters Union

-Vallejo – Olympic Mobile Home Park with Vallejo Fire Department &Travis AFB / Painters Union
+Vallejo – Olympia Mobile Home Park with Vallejo Fire Department &Travis AFB / Painters Union

 Fairfield – Dover Mobile Home Park with TAFB Fire & Travis AFB